pqnelson/pqnelson.github.com/_posts/2015-08-17-lineups-and-pitchers.md

 _P_ &gt; 6/7 or _P_ &lt; 1/7, only the latter has happened in this millenium...but there's still time.)

+## Addendum: Bayesian Testing Pitcher Performance

+I have written a [post]({% post_url 2017-11-22-bayesian-testing-pitchers %})
+giving a more intuitive approach to testing pitcher performance, using Bayesian inference while treating the pitcher's success or failure like a "coin flip".
+Bayesian inference provides a rigorous way to bound the "bias" of the coin (or, for us, the successfulness of the pitcher) based on previous trials.

 <a name="case-study-orioles" />

 ## Case Study: Orioles Pitcher for August 7, 2015